 ELIZABETH SHOGREN: Mr. Obama's choices won't have to do a lot of homework before they get started.
 Carol Browner, Steven Chu, and Lisa Jackson are experts with many years of experience as government managers.

-Ms. KATHLEEN MCGINTY (Former Chair, Council on Environmental Quality): This is the team that can hit the ground running.
+KATHLEEN MCGINTY: This is the team that can hit the ground running.

 SHOGREN: Kathleen McGinty headed President Clinton's White House Council on Environmental Quality, and until recently ran Pennsylvania's environment agency.